carlobortolan/Thesis/README.md

 make
 ```

-This will execute the Jupyter notebook and convert it to an HTML file, which will be moved to the `build` directory as `index.html`.
+This will execute the Jupyter Notebook and convert it to an HTML file, which will be moved to the `build` directory as `index.html.`

 To clean up the build directory, run: